huyphan168/LLM-Tuner/README.md

 - [x] Refactor `essai/train.py` to disengage arguments, Natural Instruction code Interaction for universality (include GPT-like or OPT models) steps: <Trainer, Dataset, Arguments(use Config instead)>
 - [x] Refactor `essai/trainer` to include more training code
 - [ ] Implement Flan-T5, GPT-like models fine-tuning code
-- [ ] Equip repo with Accelerate Huggingface code instead of only DeepSpeed for better converage of distributed training algorithms (Requires to change trainer)
 - [ ] Collect data from books `essai/datasets/vspace_ielts/collect_books.py`
+- [ ] Implement Triton fused kernel + torch.compile

 ## Installation
 Current version of implementation has tested with pytorch 2.0 but it should work with pytorch > 1.0.0.
 To install all dependencies, just run.